bahricanyesil/flutter-custom-lints/README.md

 ### `dispose_controllers`

 Ensures that controllers (AnimationController, TextEditingController, etc.) are properly disposed to prevent memory leaks.
+This rule includes robust error handling to work reliably with complex generic types and abstract interfaces.

 **❌ Bad:**